thegrumpys/odop/docs/Help/DesignTypes/e_spring.md

 User\_Specified, the constants described above as "directly impacted" may be set by the user with the numeric entry field.

-More precise treatments of this subject are available in the sources listed in the Spring Design References section of the documentation.
+More precise treatments of extension spring end types are available in the sources listed in the Spring Design References section of the documentation.

+&nbsp;

 [Design Types](./)
 [Help](../)